 The A7 went through a bit of a transition, too.
 The A7II added a sophisticated sensor-based IS system and refined the body design from the original.
 These changes then were rolled through the entire line, so as I write this, all the A7 models have a Mark II version out.

 The Sony Uniqueness

 The other aspect of the NEX-to-Alpha change that was off-putting to some was Sony's change in camera controls (UI).
 On the very original firmware for the NEX-3 and NEX-5, every control pretty much centered around three buttons and one dial, and these were definitely not optimally configured.
-Firmware updates gave users customization options that pretty much ended the complaints, and subsequent models improved on it.
+Firmware updates gave users customization options that pretty much ended most of the complaints, and subsequent models improved on it.
 Indeed, the NEX-5R, NEX-6, and NEX-7 all had plenty of direct user control and configuration, and while it is more "modern" than "traditional,” I didn't find any real problems with that design.

 One highlight of the Sony mirrorless line has been sensors.
 These days we've got state-of-the-art 24mp APS sensors in the E-mount cameras, and they perform remarkably well in low light and are capable of very good resolution.
 In the full frame FE-mount cameras, we’ve got 12mp, 24mp, and 42mp choices These are essentially the same sensors or relatives to those in Sony's DSLRs (and in some Nikon and Pentax DSLRs).